bcornec/Lab-git/Docker/README.md

 ```

-So you checked that your container behaves like a Fedora 22 distribution.
+So you checked that your container behaves like a Fedora 28 distribution.
 Only the kernel is shared between the Docker host and the Docker container.

-Open another console to view how this container has been created ans is seen:
+Open another console to view how this container has been created and is seen:

 `#` **`docker ps`**
 ```